saasykit/laravel-open-graphy/README.md

 php artisan vendor:publish --tag="laravel-open-graphy-views"
 ```

-See below for creating a custom template.
+See below for [Creating a custom template](#creating-a-custom-template) for more details.

 ## Usage